uhwgmxorg/ComMonitor/README.md

 # ComMonitor
-ComMonitor is a tiny but complied utility to make TCP connections written in C# and WPF using .Net 4.5
+ComMonitor is a tiny but complied utility to make TCP connections written in C# and WPF using .Net 4.5.
+It can be useful for PLC developers to test connections and communication with the PLC or other devices.

 ![img](https://github.com/uhwgmxorg/ComMonitor/blob/master/Doc/1.png)